 Furthermore, T-Labs is engaged in a number of additional research cooperation with dedicated endowed chairs in Germany, in Europe and beyond.
 Our network of major university partnerships include: Technische Universität Berlin, Technische Universität Dresden, CODE University of Applied Sciences (Berlin), Eötvös Loránd Universität (Budapest), Technische Universität Wien and Ben-Gurion-Universität des Negev (Israel).

-At T-Labs experts from Deutsche Telekom work together with scientists from a variety of universities on innovative solutions for the near future and beyond.
+T-Labs is bringing experts from Deutsche Telekom, together with scientists from various national and international universities and research facilities, on a project basis, to develop innovative solutions for the near and long-term future.